kekoawilson/radiant/README.md

 Node.js needs to be downloaded onto your computer for this project to run locally.
 You will also need NPM.

+### Getting Started

+Create a file named `config.js` in the root folder of the project.
+Copy over the values from the file named `example.config.js` file.
+Your env variables should now be set.

+React dev server is set to port 3000, node server is set to 3001.

 ### Installing

 To install all needed dependencies, open the terminal in the projects root folder and run